 (P.S.
 If you’d rather buy a costume instead, don’t forget to check out our Non-Toxic & Organic Halloween Costumes guide as well.)

-And because most Halloween costumes are crafted with cheap, petroleum-based fabrics, it’s estimated that something like 63% of Halloween costumes can take up to 20-200 years to decompose.
+And because most costumes are crafted with cheap, petroleum-based fabrics, it’s estimated that something like 63% of Halloween costumes can take up to 20-200 years to decompose.

-Luckily, there’s a trove of last-minute, eco-friendly DIY Halloween costume ideas at our disposal, all of which can help you use what you already have at home and cut down on those petroleum-based fabrics (that you’ll maybe only wear once).
+Luckily, there’s a trove of last-minute, eco-friendly DIY costume ideas at our disposal, all of which can help you use what you already have at home and cut down on those petroleum-based fabrics (that you’ll maybe only wear once).

-Easy DIY Halloween Costumes for Kids
+Easy DIY Halloween Costume Ideas for Kids

-Cardboard Robot Costume
+Cardboard Robot

-First up is one of the best DIY Halloween costumes toddlers absolutely love.
-Turn your kiddo into an adorable robotic human with this quick cardboard robot costume.
 Using cardboard boxes that you already have at home, you’ll craft a futuristic ensemble that’s perfect for any young tech enthusiast and avid WALL-E watchers.

 Find a large cardboard box that fits your child’s body.
 Cut armholes and a hole for the head.